 Organizations need to prepare for future pandemics, and face masks are one of the more effective ways to prevent the spread of viruses.
 If worn correctly, masks serve as an integral tool to keep employees, and anyone they come into contact with, safe.

 Fortunately, facial recognition solutions like FaceMe can immediately identify if an employee is wearing a mask, and wearing it properly.
 Should an employee attempt to enter a facility without a mask placed over their mouth and nose, the technology can notify personnel and prevent access until the individual makes the necessary adjustment.
 In turn, the system can also immediately detect if an employee takes off their mask, allowing management to intervene.

 To impede the spread of viruses, measuring body temperature has become an increasingly accepted practice.

-While some warehouse operators might look to perform manual temperature scans on each employee as they seek to enter the workplace, this process takes up more time and resources than needed.
-Some of the latest facial recognition technologies like FaceMe®, can be equipped with thermal screening capabilities to make this process very efficient, and completely hands-free.
-FaceMe® can inform the individual, as well as their manager, if they are a health risk to themselves and others.
+Some warehouse operators perform manual temperature scans on each employee as they enter the workplace, but this process takes up more time and resources than needed.
+Equipping facial recognition technologies like FaceMe with thermal screening capabilities can make this process more efficient and completely hands-free.
+FaceMe can inform the individual and their manager if they are a health risk, ensuring that employees only report to work if they are healthy and can carry out their duties without harming others.

 Our team of experts will be happy to answer your questions and schedule a demo.
-Free evaluation versions of the FaceMe® are available to qualified contacts.
+Start building your own facial recognition solution today!